Select Your Location

 Zoo exhibits are essential to animal welfare, providing animals with a safe and stimulating environment.
 As previously stated, the use of daylight as an interior source of lighting offers a range of animal benefits, but did you know it can also enhance the overall visitor experience?

 When the Woodland Park Zoo sought for a way to increase exhibit sustainability and ensure their Komodo dragons received the best possible care, they decided to retrofit their decades-old exhibit.
-The exhibit enclosure, which featured a glass roof, would be replaced with a solid roof that would better seal the Komodo dragons needed in the heat and humidity.
+The exhibit enclosure, which featured a glass roof, would be replaced with a solid roof that would better seal in the heat and humidity the Komodo dragons needed to thrive.
 Unfortunately, this new roof would eliminate all the natural light in the exhibit that the Komodo dragons required to thrive.

 The design team used 13 Solatube SkyVault M74 Tubular Daylighting Devices to bring natural light deep into the space while ensuring the enclosure maintained the Komodo dragon’s strict climate conditions.
 The customizable daylighting systems even allowed the zoo to hide all the lighting fixtures from guests’ view in the observation areas.
 Now, the Woodland Park Zoo can provide the best care and environment for their Komodo dragons, increase exhibit sustainability and enhance the overall visitor experience.